comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ----

 __Alternate installation method based on KFMon:__
+- These instructions do not work on Mac (confirmed on Windows, don't know about Linux)
 - Download the latest [install package](http://www.mobileread.com/forums/showthread.php?t=274231) for [**KFMon**](https://github.com/NiLuJe/kfmon).
 - Extract the full content of this archive into the *root* directory of your device (i.e., not under *any* subdirectory).
 - Download a recent [nightly build](https://github.com/koreader/koreader/releases) of KOReader.